wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

   <div markdown="1" class="ui segment content">
-In the [Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing) we defined the critical path without any I/O. Extending this notion to I/O is straightforward (one can simply consider an file reads and writes as extra tasks to perform).
+In the [Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing) we defined the critical path without any I/O. Extending this notion to I/O is straightforward (one can simply consider file reads and writes as extra tasks to perform).

 We have 3 possible paths in the workflow, and for each one we can compute